Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 Features
 --------

+* Wireless house automation
 * Controls remote mains switches (:ref:`supported devices <remote_switch_supported_devices>`)
 * Can control remote mains switches with dimming function

 Description
 -----------

-The Remote Switch Bricklet is equipped with a 433MHz rf transmitter.
+The Remote Switch Bricklet is equipped with a 433MHz rf transceiver.
 It can be used to control remote mains switches that are based on the PT2262 and HX2262 ICs.